September 2016 Newsletter ATP

-It has an incredible (35mm equivalent) 24-600mm zoom and shoots not only 4K video, but HD video at super-slow-motion-giving frame rates of up to 960 frames per second!
+It has an incredible (35mm equivalent) 24-600mm zoom.
+This new Sony shoots not only 4K video, but HD video at "super-slow-motion" giving frame rates of up to 960 frames per second!
 However, the image quality suffers a bit the faster you go but what a great bridge camera.

 Other features include: